 Adam Zurofsky, Professor of International and Public Affairs, Columbia

 The Agenda is indicative and is subject to change.

 /cALL FOR PAPERS

 The 3rd Annual Conference will be hosted by the Columbia Center on Sustainable Investment (CCSI), a joint center of Columbia Law School and the Earth Institute at Columbia University in New York.
 We are seeking approximately 40 high quality papers for the Conference, each paper having a 30-minute speaking slot.
 We seek papers from a range of disciplines, fostering dialogue and collaboration across different fields.
-The deadline for submission is Friday, February 28, 2020.
+The deadline for submission is has been extended to Wednesday, April 15, 2020.

 Papers will be presented over multiple conference sessions, organized around the theme of the submissions.
 Themes include, but are not limited to:

 Sustainable finance - the roles and impacts of different financial services actors and institutions

 Data and novel methods for understanding and measuring sustainability in finance and investment

 The role and effectiveness of ESG ratings and assessment